BonilKoo/TxT/README.md

 *Outputs*

+- `performance.csv`: (csv) A file containing a summary of the model's performance on training, validation and test datasets.
-- `log.txt`: A file encompassing record of training loss, validation loss, and performance metrics for each training, validation, and test set.
+- `loss.csv`: (csv) A file containing a record of training and validation loss for each epoch.
+- `arguments.csv`: (csv) A csv file including the argument name and its corresponding value.
-- `model.pt`: A file for the trained model's learned parameters.
+- `TxT.pt`: A file for the trained model's learned parameters.